KDongYoung/4class-MI-classification/README.md

 # Project1
-Proceeded projext for 'Applications and practice in neural networks' course
+Proceeded project for 'Applications and practice in neural networks' course

 project 1 code and dataset